johnbillion/query-monitor/CONTRIBUTING.md

 # Contributing to Query Monitor

-Code contributions and bug reports are very welcome.
+Code contributions, bug reports, and feedback are very welcome.
 These should be submitted through [the GitHub repository](https://github.com/johnbillion/query-monitor).
 Development happens in the `develop` branch, and any pull requests should be made against that branch please.

 * [Reporting Security Issues](#reporting-security-issues)
 * [Setting up Locally](#setting-up-locally)